Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image By: Jesus Souto, Shutterstock

-Great Danes may be intimidating due to their stature, but these gentle giants have a great reputation of being one of the friendliest dogs around!
-They are generally known for getting along with not just other dogs, but cats as well!
+Great Danes may be intimidating due to their stature, but these gentle giants have a great reputation for being the friendliest dogs around!
+They are generally known for getting along with not just other dogs but cats too!
 This makes them good for multi-pet households.

-Although unintentional, they are most likely to hurt other pets during play time due to their size, especially if they are much smaller.
-They do not understand their size and strength, and their excitement can result in them clumsily cause injury to other pets.
+Although unintentional, they are most likely to hurt other pets during play time due to their size, especially if they are significantly bigger.
+They do not understand their size and strength, and their excitement can cause them to clumsily injure other pets.

 Like other things surrounding dogs’ behavior, early socialization and exposure to other pets can increase the chances of your Great Dane doing well around other pets.

 Great Danes are also good with children!
-They love their company, and have a natural protective instinct with small kids.
+They love their company and have a natural protective instinct with small kids.
 They enjoy playing with them, but just like with other pets, they may unintentionally hurt little children because of their size and strength.
-Because of this, it is recommended that you do not leave your Great Dane to play with them unsupervised, to prevent any unwanted accidents.
+Due to this, it is recommended that you do not leave your Great Dane to play with them unsupervised, to prevent any unwanted accidents.

 Are Great Danes Good Family Dogs?